-3 credits (6 lec/lab hrs/wk)

-This course is the understanding of the cooking stages of sugar.
-A variety of sugar syrups and icings that rely on sugar syrup will be prepared, along with ganache, buttercream icings, and cooked sugar fillings.
-Dessert sauces are also included in this course.
+4 credits (8 lec-lab hrs/wk) This course is the understanding of the cooking stages of sugar.
+A variety of sugar syrups and icings that rely on sugar syrup will be prepared along with royal icing, ganache', Italian and French butter cream icings, marshmallows, caramel and other cooked sugar fillings.
+Dessert sauces are also included in this course, including plate presentation and various sauce feathering techniques.
+Students will also learn the art of candying whole and sliced fruits.